751.24 Retaining Walls

 Eccentricity, (e) Limit for Strength Limit State: LRFD 11.6.3.3 & C11.10.5.4

-For foundations supported on soil, the location of the resultant of the reaction forces shall be within the middle two-thirds of the base width, L or (e ≤ 0.33L).
+For foundations supported on soil or rock, the location of the resultant of the reaction forces shall be within the middle two-thirds of the base width, L or (e ≤ 0.33L).

 Eccentricity, (e) Limit for Extreme Event I (Seismic): LRFD 11.6.5.1